 ESA’s COVID-19 Resources

-ESA is temporarily using a telecommuting model for its daily business operations in the Washington, DC, metro area to be proactive in mitigating the spread of COVID-19.
+ESA is no longer using a temporary telecommuting model for its daily business operations in the Washington, DC, metro area to be proactive in mitigating the spread of COVID-19.

 We expect no difference in our business operations, but please email us or call us if needed.
 ESA is evaluating whether to hold meetings and events on a case-by-case basis and we encourage you to communicate with your ESA staff contact for questions.